dddshelf/last-wishes/README.md

 ### UserRepository running with MongoDB

 The default project uses Doctrine and SQLite to persist users, however, we would like to easily change the persistence storage to use MongoDB.

+### Log Domain Events into File and Elastic

+The default project, does not log anything.
+We're interested in logging all DomainEvents into a file, using ad-hoc solutions or Monolog.
+Create a new Domain Events fired when a user tries to log in.
+Log also to ElasticSearch.